JohannesKahl/be.shell/README.md

 ======

 A light theme miming the official Breeze artworks for KDE Plasma5.
 You can find the offial Breeze icon theme [here](https://github.com/NitruxSA/plasma-next-icons).
-Dynamo makes use of BE::Shell labels, some are included in this repository (check the Scripts folder for rss2html and be.kdeconnect), others are from [magpie240](https://github.com/magpie240) and require to be installed & configured from the relative repositories:
+Dynamo makes use of BE::Shell labels, either by polling a script, either as FiFos.
+Some of these scripts are included in this repository (check the Scripts folder for rss2html and be.kdeconnect), others are from [magpie240](https://github.com/magpie240) and require to be installed & configured from the relative repositories:

 - [shellfeed](https://github.com/magpie240/shellfeed)
 - [shelloid_mpris](https://github.com/magpie240/shelloid_mpris)